Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

 Using \eqref{eq:hyperbolic metric around the punctures}, it is straightforward to check that there is no geodesic around the punctures.
-Applying the plumbing-fixture construction to these punctures identifies the curves $w_i^{(1)}=\sqrt{t}$ and $w_i^{(2)}=\sqrt{t}$ in the neighborhood of the punctures.
+Applying the gluing construction to these punctures identifies the curves $w_i^{(1)}=\sqrt{t}$ and $w_i^{(2)}=\sqrt{t}$ in the neighborhood of the punctures.
 We can obtain a hyperbolic surface by gluing two hyperbolic surfaces only if the component surfaces glued along a geodesic.
-However, the curves identified by the plumbing fixture construction are not geodesics.
+However, the curves identified by the gluing construction are not geodesics.
 Therefore, the resulting surface $\mcal{R}_t$ cannot be a hyperbolic surface.
-In fact, one can check that the metric on $\mcal{R}_t$ has constant curvature $-1$ everywhere except along the $w_i^{(1)}=w_i^{(2)}=\sqrt{t}$.
-Therefore, the plumbing collar does not have hyperbolic metric on it.

-We can make the metric on a plumbing collar in $\mcal{R}_t$ hyperbolic by performing a conformal transformation.
-In terms of local coordinates $w^{(1)}_i$ and $w^{(2)}_i$, the resulting metric on the $i$\textsuperscript{th} plumbing collar takes the following form
+In fact, one can check that the metric on $\mcal{R}_t$ has constant curvature $-1$ everywhere except near the $w_i^{(1)}=w_i^{(2)}=\sqrt{t}$.
+Therefore, the collar does not have a hyperbolic metric on it.
+However, we can make the metric on the collar in $\mcal{R}_t$ hyperbolic by performing a conformal transformation.
+In terms of local coordinates $w^{(1)}_i$ and $w^{(2)}_i$, the resulting metric on the $i$\textsuperscript{th} collar takes the following form

-As a result of this conformal transformation, the metric on the collars of $\mcal{R}_t$ become hyperbolic.
-The metric away from the plumbing collars remains hyperbolic as before the transformation.
-However, these two metrics do not match with each other in the tails of plumbing collars.
-Therefore, we interpolate between the two choices at the two ends of the plumbing collars.
-The result is a smooth grafted metric $ds_{graft}^2$ for $\mathcal{R}_t$, see figure \ref{plumbing2}.
-The grafted metric has curvature $-1$ everywhere except at the tails of plumbing.
+As a result of this conformal transformation, the metric on the collars of $\mcal{R}_t$ becomes hyperbolic.
+The metric away from the collars remains hyperbolic as before the transformation.
+However, these two metrics do not match with each other in the tails of collars.
+Therefore, we interpolate between the two choices at the two ends of the collars.
+The result is a smooth grafted metric $ds_{\textbf{gf}}^2$ for $\mathcal{R}_t$, see Figure \ref{plumbing2}.
+The grafted metric has curvature $-1$ everywhere except at the tails of collars on $\mathcal{R}_t$.

-Since we have found a smooth metric on the glued surface, we can make it hyperbolic by performing an appropriate conformal transformation.
-The proper conformal transformation that does this job can be found by solving the so-called {\it the curvature correction equation} \cite{Wolpert2,Wolpert3,Melrose}.
-To describe this equation, consider a compact Riemann surface with the metric $ds^2$ and the Gauss curvature\footnote{In two dimension, the Gaussian curvature is half of the Ricci curvature of the surface.} $\mathbf{ C}$.
+\newl Since we have found a smooth metric on the glued surface, we can make it hyperbolic by performing an appropriate conformal transformation.
+The proper conformal transformation that does this job can be found by solving the so-called {\it curvature-correction equation} \cite{Wolpert199002,ObitsuWolpert200704,MelroseZhu201606}.
+To describe this equation, consider a compact Riemann surface with the metric $ds^2$ and the Gauss curvature\footnote{In two dimensions, the Gaussian curvature is half of the Ricci curvature of the surface.} $\mathbf{ C}$.
 Then, the metric $e^{2f}ds^2$ on this surface has constant curvature $-1$ if